El senador Hughes aplaude los avances de la legislación PA Promise en la Cámara de Representantes

 La asequibilidad de los estudios universitarios, tema central de la audiencia legislativa estatal conjunta

 Harrisburg, 26 de marzo de 2019 - Los legisladores demócratas celebraron hoy una audiencia conjunta del Senado y la Cámara en Harrisburg sobre la legislación destinada a hacer que la universidad sea más asequible.
-La audiencia conjunta del Comité de Política Demócrata del Senado y la Cámara se centró en la propuesta "Pennsylvania...Declaraciones del Senador Hughes sobre la asequibilidad de la enseñanza superior
+La audiencia conjunta del Comité de Política Demócrata del Senado y la Cámara se centró en la propuesta "Pennsylvania...Observaciones del Senador Hughes sobre la asequibilidad de la enseñanza superior

 Resolución del Senador Hughes sobre la Semana de la Asequibilidad de la Educación Superior